Crazy-Rich-Meghan/tutorials/perpendicular-flap-stress/README.md

 ![Flap watchpoint](images/tutorials-perpendicular-flap-stress-displacement-watchpoint.png)

+The G+Smo solver includes both linear and nonlinear versions of the Newmark time integrator for time-dependent structural problems.

+The linear version iterates using a constant stiffness matrix $K$.
+The nonlinear version iterates using an updated Jacobian matrix $J$ to account for material or geometric nonlinearity.

+By default, the solver runs in linear mode.
+To switch to nonlinear mode, simply add `--nonlinear` to `run.sh`.

 {% disclaimer %}
 This offering is not approved or endorsed by OpenCFD Limited, producer and distributor of the OpenFOAM software via www.openfoam.com, and owner of the OPENFOAM®  and OpenCFD®  trade marks.